Plasma polishing and electropolishing

 Highest purity

-Electrolytic processes such as electrochemical polishing, plasma polishing and electrolytic etching enable effective cleaning and processing of metal surfaces, removing impurities and producing a smooth and uniform surface with high reproducibility.
+Electrolytic processes such as electropolishing, plasma polishing and electrolytic pickling enable effective cleaning and processing of metal surfaces, remove impurities and produce a smooth and even surface with high reproducibility.

-BWB Surface Technology specialises in the electrolytic polishing of stainless steel parts – from bright parts for the watch industry to pure parts for medical technology (ISO 13485) to heavily stressed parts in mechanical engineering and precision mechanics.
+BWB Surface Technology specializes in the electrolytic polishing of stainless steel parts – from bright parts for the watch industry and clean parts for medical technology (ISO 13485) to highly stressed parts in mechanical engineering and precision mechanics.

 Electrochemical polishing

-Electrochemical polishing is an electrochemically ablative process for cleaning and polishing of metallic workpieces.
+Electropolishing is an electrochemical abrasive process for cleaning and polishing metallic workpieces.
 Electrochemical polishing is used for decorative and technical reasons.
 In medical technology, the process is used for ultra-fine deburring and for reducing germ adhesion.
-At jewelry design, the process enjoys great popularity to increase the gloss level of the surface.
+The process is very popular in jewelry design to increase the gloss level of the surface.

 Plasma polishing